mrizo-maruf/vlsat_inference/README.md

-## Module to predict semantic edges between point clouds based on VL-SAT method for 3DSSG.
+## Module for predicting semantic edges between point clouds based on VL-SAT method for 3DSSG.

 # Introduction